 So, how to get static out of hair in the winter?
 Those with fine, thin or dry hair can benefit from these tips:

-1. Switch to a moisturizing shampoo and conditioner.
+1. Switch to a Moisturizing Shampoo and Conditioner

-2. Pick up a deep-conditioning habit.
+2. Pick Up a Deep-Conditioning Habit

 Make Sunday a self-care day—or if you’re like us, maybe even every other day—and set aside a good 10 minutes in the bath for a deep-conditioning treatment.
 After rinsing conditioner off your strands, apply a small dollop of a moisturizing hair mask on mid-lengths to ends (we like the rich emollients infused in Suave Professionals Moisture Mask with Almond and Shea Butter) and let it sit while you prune in the tub for a bit, soaking up all the goodness.

-3. Bring a leave-in spray.
+3. Bring a Leave-In Spray

-4. Use a serum when styling.
+4. Use a Serum when Styling

-5. Use natural-bristled brushes.
+5. Use Natural-Bristled Brushes

-Do not underestimate the power of a great braid and some finishing hairspray, such as TRESemmé Keratin Smooth Frizz-Free Hold Hairspray, which helps protect hair against the pouf and tames down any flyaways.
+Do not underestimate the power of a great braid and some finishing hairspray, such as TRESemmé Compressed Micro Mist Hairspray Texture Hold Level 1, which helps protect hair against the pouf and tames down any flyaways.